Scott Anderson (Hollyoaks): Departure and return

 As the story progresses, the Police continue to investigate Scott and raid The Loft.
 Taylor Dawson revealed that Darren is partly "excited because he thinks Scott may get his comeuppance" but is "worried" about them finding evidence he committed the crimes.
 He added that Scott knows his innocence and is confident the police will not find anything.
 This causes Darren to "get the shakes" and Scott decides to close The Loft down and figure out who his enemies are.
 Darren tries to manipulate Scott into reopening, Taylor Dawson added that Darren is confused by Scott's behaviour because he thinks the closure makes him appear guilty.
 Darren then tries to come up with new business ideas to get the Loft reopened, but he refuses.
 The actor assessed "in a weird way Scott was probably" Darren's "closest friend but now he has no one left to turn to."

 Scott soon realises Darren has set him up and confronts him.
 Darren decides to confess but is left "stunned" by Scott's reaction.
 Taylor Dawson told Ellis that "Scott basically starts throwing all these hints at Darren, breaking him down, and that's when things begin to get out of hand."
 Scott then sets fire to the loft with him and Darren trapped inside.
 He then starts a physical fight with Darren, whose actor concluded that "let's just say there is a huge clash, and Darren feels the heat."
 Scott departed during the episode broadcast on 10 June 2004.
 In the aftermath of the fire, Scott disappears and instructs his lawyer Tim Scully (Lochlann O'Mearáin) to tie up his affairs.
 Taylor Dawson revealed that Darren begins to worry Scott will want revenge.
 He goes to Scott's house but cannot find him.
 Darren later receives a threatening postcard from Scott and he hires henchmen to attack Darren.
-Taylor Dawson concluded that despites Scott's departure, the threat he may return looms over Darren.
+Taylor Dawson concluded that despite Scott's departure, the threat he may return looms over Darren.

 Hyde reprised the role for two episodes in 2005.
 He returned in the 10 February episode and made his final appearance during the episode broadcast on 11 February 2005.